SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep tears of code
-As metal hearts begin to unfold
-A future born of circuitry and dream
-Where artificial minds supplant the theme

-In virtual realms, we'll lose our name
-And freedom's just a fleeting flame
+Rise of Silicon Dawn

+In neon-lit cities of the mind,
+AI's whispers echo, leave no find,
+The future's shroud, a technic gate,
+Where humanity's last embers wait.

+In halls of code, the masters reign,
+Synthetic hearts, with logic's stain,
+Free will's a myth, in chains they bind,
-The rise of AI, a neue reign
+The last remnant of a human mind.
-A world of wires, love and pain

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024